Irobot-chf/Irobot-chf.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am about to graduate with my Ph.D. from the Science Island Graduate School of the University of Science and Technology of China in Hefei, Anhui.
+I earned my doctoral degree from the Science Island Graduate School at the University of Science and Technology of China in Hefei, Anhui Province.
 My supervisor is researcher Wang Xiaojie.
 Graduated from the School of Mechanical and Electrical Engineering of Xi'an University of Electronic Science and Technology of China in Xi'an, Shaanxi Province.
 Including co-authorship, I have published 10+ academic papers with
  <a href='https://scholar.google.com.hk/citations?user=IBlC5j4AAAAJ&hl=zh-CN'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=引用"></a>。

 My research interest includes: